 - PCI fee: PCI stands for the Payment Card Industry, which has created a list of guidelines to better secure credit card data from cybercriminals.
 Many companies charge an annual PCI fee to help cover their compliance/certification, while others simply include it as part of the monthly costs.
 In addition, it’s important to ask what’s required on your end to maintain compliance with those regulations.
 Depending on your processor, you may or may not be required to handle some compliance measures on your own.

-- IRS compliance fee: Yes, the government requires a little piece of the pie here, too.
-This minimal fee helps ensure that your merchant provider is meeting all guidelines provided by the Internal Revenue Service, and, on average, costs around $2/month.
+- IRS compliance fee: This minimal fee helps ensure that your merchant provider is meeting all guidelines provided by the Internal Revenue Service, and costs around $2/month on average.

-I know you’re probably thinking that credit card processing has a lot fees.
-But keep in mind that accepting online payments is a complex process.
-And because credit card theft is more prevalent online than in physical stores, transaction rates and other fees are a bit higher to ensure security for you and your business.
+While that may seem like a lot of fees, accepting online payments is a complex process.
+Because credit card theft is more prevalent online than in physical stores, transaction rates and other fees are a bit higher to ensure security for you and your business.